minhhh/unity-singleton/readme.md

 # Unity Singleton

-A simple implementation of the singleton pattern with consideration for practical real usecases.
+A simple implementation of the singleton pattern with consideration for practical usecases.

 ## Usage
 Simply create your singleton class by inheriting from `SimpleSingleton` and call `CreateInstance` like so: